Fully Formed Entertainment: History

 Coming off the success of A Quiet Place with their previous company, Platinum Dunes, Brad Fuller and Andrew Form made a split from the company to form Fully Formed Entertainment in 2018, signing a three-year, first-look non-exclusive deal with Paramount Pictures to produce its feature films.

 On November 22, 2019, Alex Ginno was hired as the Head of Film for the company.

-On March 2020, Fully Formed announced that they'll be producing a film potentially about fast cars with John Wick director Chad Stahelski set to direct.
+In March 2020, Fully Formed announced that they'll be producing a film potentially about fast cars with John Wick director Chad Stahelski set to direct.

-On November 2020, Andrew Form left the company to join Sunday Night Productions, with Fuller planning "to venture on his own as a producer."
+In November 2020, Andrew Form left the company to join Sunday Night Productions, with Fuller planning "to venture on his own as a producer."
 However, Fuller returned to Platinum Dunes in June 2022 with a first-look deal with Universal Pictures leaving the company's fate uncertain until August 2024 when it was announced that Fully Formed will be producing a reboot to the Anaconda film series set to release in 2025.